transmute-industries/transmute-framework/test/Security/README.md

 We'll start with parity for a limited set of attributes, namely: `['*']` and `[]`

-Also, event if an account can write grants, they cannot write grants for the grant resource unless they are the owner.
+Also, even if an account can write grants, they cannot write grants for the grant resource unless they are the owner.

 We don't want an editor making super admins...